 Things changed in 1856.
 It began with the murder of my brother-in-law, a Wahpekute chief named Sintominiduta.
 He was killed by a white settler named Henry Lott.
-Then, on December 1, 1856, there was a tremendous, three-day snow storm that threatened the survival of everyone on the frontier.
+Then, on December 1, 1856, there was a tremendous, three-day snow storm that threatened the survival of everyone in the region.
 Because the settlers were afraid of running out of food, they decided to form a militia and confiscated our guns.
-They told us we had to leave the region though we had committed no wrongs.
+They told us we had to leave the region though they were living on our land.
 Without our guns we would be unable to hunt and survival would be impossible.
-And so we retaliated by killing the approximately forty people who had encroached on our land near Spirit and Okoboji Lakes.
+And so we retaliated by killing the approximately forty people who had encroached on our land near Mini-Wakan, a place they call Spirit and Okoboji Lakes.

-The white people tried to capture and punish me and my band of Wahpekute Indians.
-As a matter of fact, they forced our own people, the Dakota of Minnesota, to try and find us.
+The white people tried to capture and punish me and my band of Wahpekute Dakota.
+They forced our own people, the Dakota of Minnesota, to try and find us.
 But all attempts were unsuccessful.
 We moved west where the land was too vast and the population too sparse to locate us.

 Never again did I initiate an attack on the white people.
 However, I did take part in several battles when the white army tried to attack and kill my people.
 I lived the rest of my life on the run along with many of my people.
 We did not seek war.
 We only sought to maintain our customs and traditions and to live free from white encroachment.
 I was never captured or punished for my role in the events at Spirit Lake, which I do not believe they were crimes at all.
 I was defending my people and my culture.
 I died of pneumonia in Canada in 1879.